 Bird watching can be awe-inspiring shutterstock/Reni Rudisin

 Yes, bird watching is relaxing but it definitely won't leave you horizontal.
 In fact, birding keeps you alert and can be challenging, another mental health benefit.
-Indeed, trying to spot a bird after hearing its call is part of the fun, but it isn’t always easy.
-Challenge yourself to find a sneaky woodpecker in the branches after hearing its familiar tap-tap-tap sound and you'll likely be scouring the tree for ages before you uncover it!
+Indeed, trying to spot a bird after hearing its call is part of the fun, but it's rarely easy.
+Challenge yourself to spot a sneaky woodpecker in the branches after hearing its familiar tap-tap-tap sound and you'll likely be scouring the tree for ages before you uncover it.

 “Awe and wonder make up another of the mental health benefits of bird watching.
 Studies have shown that awe can decrease stress levels, increase generosity and kindness, and make us happier.”

 While my mum was seriously ill I challenged myself to train a pair of nesting robins to feed from my hand.
 Every day I'd go sit on the same bench and the same robin would be back to take seeds from me; first from the bench itself and then later from my legs.
 Within a fortnight it was brave enough to take the food direct from my hand.
 Watching this little red-breasted bird then pass the food to its partner (and perhaps keeping a chick alive) was particularly life-affirming when the life of the person I loved most was fading.

 Trying to spot and identify new species is also a stimulating challenge.
 Birds will often tease us, flitting in and out of trees to get our attention then zipping off again the moment you've managed to get your binoculars on them.
 So, it takes time and effort to track them down sometimes.

 According to CareUK, the process of looking for birds and identifying the species can even be calming for people living with dementia.
 Furthermore, repetition – in the form of visiting the same places and seeing the same birds – can also be reassuring to someone living with cognitive impairment.